-President Biden’s executive order opens new front in battle with big tech
+President Biden’s executive order opens new front in battle with Big Tech

-President Biden’s executive order opens new front in battle with big tech4 min read .
-08:53 PM IST
+President Biden’s executive order opens new front in battle with Big Tech4 min read .
+Updated: 11 Jul 2021, 10:18 PM IST

 - White House looks to regulatory agencies like the FTC to adopt tougher policies to rein in the power of large tech platforms